OSHA Field Safety and Health Management System (SHMS) Manual

 1. Self-monitoring is required when:

-1. A company's employees are potentially exposed to chemicals at hazardous levels that justify taking air samples for measurement.
-Covered Employees at the location (e.g. in a joint safety and health inspection effort) may self-monitor, even if not taking samples from the company's employees.
+1. A company's employees are potentially exposed to contaminants at hazardous levels.
+Covered Employees at the location (e.g., in a joint safety and health inspection effort) will self-monitor, even if not taking samples from the company's employees;

-2. Covered Employees have potential for exposure, and
+2. Covered Employees have potential for exposure (long duration, short duration, or instantaneous); or

-1. The chemical is covered by an expanded health standard.
+1. The chemical is covered by an expanded health standard and/or an emphasis program (national, regional, or local).

-5. The chemical has an unusually low OEL, for example less than 1 ppm or the mg-m3 equivalent (see the OSHA Technical Manual, Section II, Chapter 1, Personal Sampling for Air Contaminants, Appendix M, to convert between ppm and mg-m3).
+3. The chemical has an unusually low OEL, for example <1 ppm or the mg/m3 equivalent (mg/m3 equivalent applies only to gases and vapors; see the OSHA Technical Manual, Section II, Chapter 1, Personal Sampling for Air Contaminants, Appendix M, to convert between ppm and mg/m3).

-1. Self-monitoring is not required under the previous conditions IF one or more of the following conditions are met:
+2. Self-sampling is not required under the previous conditions if one or more of the following conditions are met and with supervisor approval:

-2. The chemical has a low volatility or is not part of the process where it is easily aerosolized.
+2. The chemical has a low volatility or is not part of a process where it may be dispersed as an aerosol or where degradation may produce gas and vapor exposures.

-1. Covered Employees may self-monitor any time they decide it is warranted.
+3. Covered Employees may self-sample any time they decide it is warranted.

 2. Self-Monitoring for Noise

-Covered Employees will enter all noise exposure monitoring data into OIS.
+Covered Employees will enter all noise exposure monitoring data, including screening, into OIS.
+See Appendix A.

-3. The OSHA Hearing Conservation Program requires the use of personal protective equipment (PPE) and Audiometric examinations.
+3. The OSHA Hearing Conservation Program requires the use of fit tested personal protective equipment (PPE) and audiometric examinations.
 Audiometric examinations are conducted during routine medical evaluations.
-See OSHA SHMS Manual Chapter 16, Hearing Conservation Program, for additional information.
+See OSHA SHMS Manual Chapter 16, Hearing Conservation, for additional information.

-Covered employees will perform monitoring for physical agents (e.g. radiation, thermal stress).
-Covered employees will enter monitoring data results into OIS.
+Covered Employees will perform monitoring for physical agents (e.g., radiation, thermal stress).
+Covered Employees will enter such monitoring data results into OIS.
+See Appendix A.

-1. When Covered Employees encounter a situation where radiation or thermal stress is present, they will contact their supervisor to determine the need and appropriate method for self-monitoring.
+When Covered OSHA personnel encounter a situation where radiation, biological hazards, or thermal stress is present, they will contact their supervisor to determine the need and appropriate method for self-monitoring.
+See OTM Section III: Ch 4.
+Heat Stress, OTM Section III: Ch 6.
+Laser Hazards, and OSHA SHMS Chapter 21.

-2. Covered Employees may arrange for self-monitoring any time they believe it is necessary.
+Covered Employees may arrange for self-sampling any time their professional judgement determines it is necessary.

-An "employee exposure record" is defined in 29 CFR 1910.1020.
-For purposes of this Program, the information contained in the OIS self-sampling records constitutes an employee exposure record.
-The employee exposure record shall be recorded as outlined in Appendix B.
+An "employee exposure record" is defined in 29 CFR 1910.1020(c)(5).
+For purposes of this program, the information contained in the OIS self-sampling records constitutes an employee exposure record.
+The employee exposure record shall be recorded as outlined in Appendix A: Creating a CSHO Sampling Record – OIS Instructions.
+See below for details related to access and availability of these employee exposure records.

 Covered Employees will have access to their own employee exposure records without the need for submitting a formal, written request for the records.